 2) Consider The Growth Of The Market

-Try Google Adwords Keyword Tool to see how many times people search for this term.
+Try Google Adwords Keyword Tool to see how often people search for this term.
 Use social media, forums, and any place online where people spend a lot of time to see what they talk about the most.
 Look for the hashtags they use, how they react to promotion in this field, etc.

 Have a vision for the future too.
 Check how things will be in the market for even ten years from now.